 The Alabama Association of Nonprofits (AAN) was founded in 1996 under its former name of the Nonprofit Resource Center of Alabama as a collaborative effort of Alabama Power Company, the United Way of Central Alabama and the Community Foundation of Greater Birmingham.
 Our mission is a simple one – to strengthen the capacity of Alabama's nonprofit sector through professional development, advocacy and management support, all resulting in better communities and a stronger Alabama.

-Alabama’s nonprofit sector generates more than $12 billion annually for our state and employs 12.5% of Alabamians.
-Alabama’s nonprofits are economic developers, human services providers, community builders and advocates for change.
+Alabama’s nonprofit sector generates more than $10 billion annually for our state, holds over $20 billion in assets, and employs 5% of Alabamians.
+Alabama’s 4,735 active nonprofits are economic developers, human services providers, community builders and advocates for change.
 Our executives and volunteers represent the very best Alabama has to offer, and give selflessly of their time, talent, energy and resources toward one common goal – to strengthen our communities by taking care of those in need.